-- drivers of change based on inductive classification of the reasons behind any change or outcome; - outcomes also based on inductive classification, and allowing for up to three sets of linked driver-tooutcome sets to be classified; one driver leading to an outcome, that in turn driving another outcome, and that in turn driving a final outcome; - an attribution claim deductive coding based on predetermined codes that provide an initial indication of the strength of the attribution claim.
+- drivers of change / influences based on inductive classification of the reasons behind any change or outcome; - outcomes / consequences also based on inductive classification, and allowing for limitless linked driverto-outcome sets to be classified; one driver leading to an outcome, which in turn drives another outcome, or one driver leading to multiple outcomes simultaneously - an attribution claim deductive coding based on your theory of change (unless your study is purely exploratory); to what extent does the driver of change in the story implicitly corroborate or challenge the theory of change, or is it incidental but potentially significant?

-Unlike the field researchers, QuIP data analysts need to be fully briefed about details of the project in order to code this final aspect, attribution.
+This approach to coding enables analysis of respondents' reported experiences and how different drivers may have interacted to mitigate, or help intended change.
+Unlike the field researchers, QuIP data analysts need to be fully briefed about details of the project in order to code for attribution.
 Their task is to assess how the data relates to the project's theory of change according to whether the respondents (a) explicitly attribute impact to project activities, (b) make statements that are implicitly consistent with the project's theory of change, (c) refer to drivers of change that are incidental to project activities.
-These statements are also coded according to whether respondents described their effects as positive or negative.
-These fixed 'attribution codes' are detailed below.
+Statements can also be coded according to whether respondents described their effects as positive or negative.